Create a child-friendly felt nativity set that grows with your family. Free printable patterns for an interactive Christmas tradition!

 - Flat felt background (simple but effective)

-- W/O a board, rolls up for storage (unlike that giant inflatable Santa taking up half your garage)
+- W/O a board, rolls up for storage (way better than that giant inflatable Santa does)

 - Perfect for floor play (and easy to vacuum around!)